Sandler73/Apotropaios-Firewall-Manager/DEVELOPMENT_GUIDE.md

 Never use `|| fallback` in security tests.
 If the function under test doesn't exist or fails to execute, the test must fail — not silently degrade to an untested code path.

+### Subshell Capture and /dev/tty Reads

+Never use `result="$(func_that_reads_tty)"` — the `$()` creates a subshell where `read -r var </dev/tty` has I/O issues (prompt may not display, read may hang indefinitely).
+Use **nameref** parameters instead: `func_that_reads_tty result_var "label"` with `local -n _ref="$1"` inside the function.

+### Confirmation Prompts in Menu Context

+`util_confirm()` writes its prompt to stderr.
+In the interactive menu, all wizard prompts write to stdout.
+If confirmation is mixed in, the stderr prompt is invisible — the user sees a hang.
+Use `_wizard_read` or direct stdout `printf` for all prompts within the wizard flow.

+### Port-less Rules Require Extended Syntax

+Both firewalld and ufw have "simple" rule paths that require a port.
+When no destination port is specified, always force the rich rule (firewalld) or extended syntax (ufw) path.
+Without this guard, the rule builder produces structurally invalid commands that the backend rejects.

+### Firewalld Protocol Element

+Firewalld rich rules require at least one filtering element between the family declaration and the action.
+When no port is specified, add `protocol value="tcp"` (or udp/sctp).
+Without this, the rule `rule family="ipv4" accept` is rejected as structurally invalid.

 ---

 ## Adding a New Firewall Backend